 - Performs other duties as assigned.

-- Healthcare facility security experience and self-defense experience is preferred.
+- Healthcare facility security experience is preferred.

 - Excellent verbal and written communication skills